126 (number): In mathematics

 where a, b, c, and d must themselves all be positive integers.

 126 is the number of root vectors of simple Lie group E_{7}.

+126 = 6 × 21, making it a Friedman number.

 In physics

 126 is the seventh magic number in nuclear physics.
 For each of these numbers, 2, 8, 20, 28, 50, 82, and 126, an atomic nucleus with this many protons is or is predicted to be more stable than for other numbers.
 Thus, although there has been no experimental discovery of element 126, tentatively called unbihexium, it is predicted to belong to an island of stability that might allow it to exist with a long enough half life that its existence could be detected.